lauratravaglini/MAC/introduction/context.md

 Today, its three rooms host the rich ceramics and precious grave goods coming from three necropolises and some Roman remains from the late Republican and early Imperial age ( an artisanal complex for the production of bricks and a Roman villa).

+[^1]:He was at the top of the Superintendence of the provinces of Avellino, Salerno and Benevento for a while.

 ### Room one.&#x20;

 > <mark style="background-color:yellow;">«The VI century BC is the heyday of Greek civilization: in this period, the Greek Cuma rises to the peak of its power and comes into conflict with the Etruscan Capua: in this very area (scil.
 Baronia), political relations between the Tyrrhenian and the Adriatic coasts take place.
 It is by the end of this century that the Samnite people form and their identity clearly takes shape. »</mark>